patrickwest/PhaVa/README.md

 Output from each step is centered around a output directory (-d) and should be the same directory for the entire workflow The locate and create steps only need to be performed once for a given genome or metagenome, and ratio can then be run on long-read samples using the same output directory (-d)

+Any invertons with at least 1 read aligning in the reverse orientation will be found in the output.
+However, it is strongly recommended to fruther filter based on a minimum reverse read count and minimum % reverse of all reads cutoff (3 and 3% are recommended, respectively)

 ## Installation
 ```
 git clone https://github.com/patrickwest/PhaVa